FailAcademy/learning/wdp-london/_projects/project-03.md

 ---
 layout: project
 title: Project 3 - Pong Game
-due: Monday, February 12th (beginning of class)
+due: Monday, May 14th (beginning of class)
 ---

 For Project 3, you're going to create a pong game.
 You can [clone the project starter repo here](https://github.com/redacademy/pong-starter).